UP | HOME

 Visualizing the Robot

-1. Write an XML launchfile called show_turtle.launch.xml that displays the turtle robot (as defined by turtle.urdf.xacro) in rviz
+1. Write a launchfile called show_turtle.launch.{py,xml} that displays the turtle robot (as defined by turtle.urdf.xacro) in rviz

 • The launchfile argument use_jsp controls the behavior of the joint_state_publisher

-• If use_jsp is gui than the joint_state_publisher_gui is used to publish joint states (the default)
+• If use_jsp is gui then the joint_state_publisher_gui is used to publish joint states (the default)

-• If use_jsp is jsp than the joint_state_publisher is used to publish joint states
+• If use_jsp is jsp then the joint_state_publisher is used to publish joint states

-• If use_jsp is none than no nodes that publish joint_states are started by the launchfile
+• If use_jsp is none then no nodes that publish joint_states are started by the launchfile

 • Document the arguments that the documentation shows up when using ros2 launch -s